Details of the plan to achieve a transformation in broadband in the UK

 You can check whether superfast broadband is available in your area using the superfast broadband postcode checker and find out more details about what is happening in your local area using our Google Map

-If you have broadband access which is less than 2Mbps you can find out what options are available to you using the Basic Broadband Scheme postcode checker
+If you have broadband access which is less than 2Mbps you can find out what options are available to you using the Basic Broadband Scheme site

 More information on the government’s approach to delivering superfast broadband is available in the UK Next Generation Network Infrastructure Deployment Plan.

 Information and take-up data on all procurements on the Superfast Broadband Programme can be found in the spreadsheet below.
 The spreadsheet also contains links to gainshare consultations published by local broadband projects.
 Table of local broadband projects